geppettodivacin/markdown-to-jira/README.md

 --------------------------------

 The `markdown-to-jira` tool creates a CSV file that is suitable for importing into Jira.
-To do this import:
+To perform an import:

 1. Select `Issues->Import CSV` from the main navigation bar.
 2. You will be prompted for a CSV file and, optionally, a template file.
 (You